Understanding General Intercessions for Daily Mass

 4.That our desire for martyrdom may be expressed in a daily dying to self and a fervent love for Christ and His Church, let us pray to the Lord.Lord, hear our prayer.

-5.That our parish may be a community that is deeply united with our bishop and the universal Church, witnessing to Christ in love and truth, let us pray to the Lord.Lord, hear our prayer.
+5.That our parish may be a community genuinely united in its love for Christ and visibly committed to the bonds of the universal Church, let us pray to the Lord.Lord, hear our prayer.

 Optional:For our sick, bereaved, etc., special projects or events.Lord, hear our prayer.